Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the afternoon of August 23, the Chairman of the People's Committee of Nghe An province, Head of the Provincial Steering Committee for Natural Disaster Prevention, Search and Rescue and Civil Defense, issued urgent dispatch No. 24/CD-UBND, prohibiting all types of boats and means of transport from going to sea from 5:00 a.m. on August 24.

 Border guards at stations in Quang Tri province arrange and call on boats to come ashore to avoid and take shelter from the storm.
-(Photo: VNA) |
+(Photo: VNA)

-The telegram requests the Chairman of the People's Committee, Head of the Command Board for Natural Disaster Prevention and Search and Rescue of coastal communes and wards; the Command Board of the Border Guard/Provincial Military Command; the Head of the Department of Fisheries and Fisheries Control and heads of relevant units to urgently prohibit all types of boats and means of transport from going to sea from 5:00 a.m. on August 24.
-Boats operating at sea must return to shore to anchor to ensure safety before 10:00 a.m. on August 24.
+The telegram requests the Chairman of the People's Committee, Head of the Command Board for Natural Disaster Prevention and Search and Rescue of coastal communes and wards; the Command Board of the Border Guard/Provincial Military Command; the Head of the Department of Fisheries and Fisheries Control and heads of relevant units to urgently ban all types of boats and means of transport from going to sea from 5:00 a.m. on August 24.
+Boats operating at sea must return to shore and anchor to ensure safety before 10:00 a.m. on August 24.

 At the same time, use all means and measures to inform ships at sea about the storm's developments, guide and call on ships to return to safe shelters or escape from dangerous areas; guide ships to anchor at shelters (including tourist ships and transport ships); organize the relocation and anchoring of aquaculture cages and floating houses to ensure safety.

 In addition to storm prevention tasks, Border Guard units also actively participate in local support activities.
-On August 22-23, officers and soldiers of Quynh Phuong Border Guard Station coordinated with union members, youths and parents in the area to clean up the school grounds, clear bushes, repair tables and chairs, drainage systems, and support corrugated iron roofs... to ensure safety before the storm season and prepare well for the new school year 2025-2026.
+On August 22-23, officers and soldiers of Quynh Phuong Border Guard Station coordinated with union members, youth and parents in the area to clean up the school grounds, clear bushes, repair tables and chairs, drainage systems, and support corrugated iron roofs... to ensure safety before the storm season and prepare well for the new school year 2025-2026.

-Quang Ngai controls boats, evacuates high-risk areas
+Quang Ngai controls boats and evacuates high-risk areas

 Storm No. 5 has formed in the East Sea.
 According to forecasts, from the evening of August 24-25, the sea area of Quang Ngai province will have winds gradually increasing to level 6, 7, gusting to level 8, rough seas; on land there will likely be thunderstorms, risk of landslides and flash floods in mountainous areas.